adpthegreat/A-Lot-Of-Crust/channels/README.md

 - We're using `Vec` like a stack, if the sender pushes twice and the receiver pops then it will get the last element and not the first element - which we obviously don't want , we want to get the data that the channels sends first.

-- We can solve this by removing the first element in the Vec, but the issue is when remove an element from the Vec then the other elements have to move their position to fill in the gap , that is it has to resize, so we are not going to use Vec for this, we would use VecDeque - the closest thing to ringBuffers in the rust `std::collections`
+- We can solve this by removing the first element in the Vec, but the issue is when remove an element from the Vec then the other elements have to move their position to fill in the gap , that is it has to resize, so we are not going to use Vec for this, we would use `VecDeque` - the closest thing to ringBuffers in the rust `std::collections`

 ## Using VecDeque

 - like a vector - both it keeps track of the start and end points

-- You don't want to use swap_remove instead of pop-front in the receiver because that makes the last things sent become the first thing to be received, it changes the order of the elements - order matters
+- You don't want to use swap_remove instead of pop_front in the receiver because that makes the last things sent become the first thing to be received, it changes the order of the elements - order matters

-- pop_front returns an `Option<T>` because its possible for there not to be anything in the VecDeque, we can implement a `try_recv` method that uses this but we want a blocking version of recv, one that waits until there is something in the channel to implement the blocking recv we'll use a `CondVar`.
+- pop_front returns an `Option<T>` because its possible for there not to be anything in the VecDeque, we can implement a `try_recv` method that uses this but we want a blocking version of `recv`, one that waits until there is something in the channel to implement the blocking recv we'll use a `CondVar`.

 ## No Condvars inside the Mutex